catseye/Chrysoberyl/article/Musical Compositions.md

 Musical Compositions
 ====================

-*   common: type: Musical Composition
+*   common type: Musical Composition
-*   common: authors: Chris Pressey
+*   common authors: Chris Pressey
-*   common: auspices: What is this I don't even
+*   common auspices: What is this I don't even

 This is a list of musical works composed by Chris Pressey.